electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/optionguide/_index.md

 The following guide is based on the basic model.
 Many markets have trim package with options included.

-Below are the most important options you need to consider when buying an Audi Q4 e-tron
+You should read through the whole [option list](list) but below are the most important options you need to consider when buying an Audi Q4 e-tron.

 ![IU1](iu1.jpg)